parmentelat/apssh/README.md

 will run `true` on hosts `host1`, `host2`, `host3`, `foo`, `bar`, `toto` and `tutu`.

-### Excluding names : the `-x` or `--exclude` option
+## Excluding names : the `-x` or `--exclude` option

-* you can specify exclusions, the logic is exactly the same; exclusions are parsed first, and then the added hostnmes will be taken into account only if they are not excluded.
+* you can specify exclusions, the logic is exactly the same; exclusions are parsed first, and then hostnames from `--target` will be actually added only if they are not excluded.
 Which means the order in which you define targets and excludes does not matter.

 * so for example if you have all the known nodes in PLE in file `PLE.nodes`, and in a separate file `PLE.dns-unknown` the subset of the PLE nodes that are actually unknown to DNS, you can skip them by doing